Dr Doroteya Vladimirova

 Doroteya holds a PhD from Cranfield University.
-Her dissertation entitled Transformation of traditional manufacturers towards servitized organisations proposed a way of managing the servitization journey of product-centric manufacturers towards service-oriented business models.
+Her dissertation entitled Transformation of traditional manufacturers towards servitized organisations proposed a way for navigating the servitization journey of product-centric manufacturers towards service-oriented business models.

-Doroteya brings extensive practical experience to her research from her early government and industry roles.
-Before academia, her career spanned over a decade across the fields of international affairs with national and foreign governments, and international business with global brands.
+Doroteya brings extensive experience to her research from her early government and industry roles.
+Before academia, her career spanned over a decade across the fields of international affairs and trade with national and foreign governments, and international business with global brands.
 She worked for the Ministry of Foreign Affairs and the US Commercial Service at the American Embassy in Bulgaria.
 She received five Meritorious Honor Awards for her work in promoting international trade at the latter.
 In the private sector, she held positions with Marcus Evans and General Motors.

 Select academic publications